|Mar 28, 2013 - Issue 510|

 Each one, reach one.
 Each one, teach one.
 Onward, then, my sisters and brothers.
 Onward...!

 BlackCommentator.com Editorial Board member and Columnist, Larry Pinkney, is a veteran of the Black Panther Party, the former Minister of Interior of the Republic of New Africa, a former political prisoner and the only American to have successfully self-authored his civil / political rights case to the United Nations under the International Covenant on Civil and Political Rights.
 In connection with his political organizing activities in opposition to voter suppression, etc., Pinkney was interviewed in 1988 on the nationally televised PBS News Hour, formerly known as The MacNeil / Lehrer News Hour.
-For more about Larry Pinkney see the book, by William Mandel [Introduction by Howard Zinn].
-(Click to read excerpts from the book.)
-Click to view Larry’s interview of October 26, 2012.
-Click to contact Mr. Pinkney.
+For more about Larry Pinkney see the book, Saying No to Power: Autobiography of a 20th Century Activist and Thinker, by William Mandel [Introduction by Howard Zinn].
+(Click here to read excerpts from the book.)
+Click here to view Larry’s interview of October 26, 2012.
+Click here to contact Mr. Pinkney.